shabeer-syed/acesinehrs/_pages/starterguide.md

 | HES-A&E: A&E speciality field "investigations" | aei_ | aei_21 - Pregnancy test |
 | HES-OP: OP speciality field "treatment" | opt_ | opt_711 - child and Adolescent Psychiatry Service |

-# Deriving variables
+## Derive ACEs "master file" with only relevant data
----
+* Having identified your cohort and restructured the multiple separate files, the next step is to extract the relevant data from each file and bind this into a new one "combined file" with only ACE data.
-##  Create ACE-specific file
+* *Streaming data extraction.*  To extract only relevant patient ACE data, we  recommend you apply a streaming approach to the new standardise files by iterating over (i.e. repeating the matching) each patient ID in each file against your separate list of patient IDs (i.e. cohort) and your separare ACEs code lists.

-* Once you've cleaned and restructured the multiple separate files, we recommend you re-apply the streaming approach to new files and extract only relevant ACE data by matching the data fields with codes in each file against your ACEs code lists.
+* A "streaming approach" refers to reading and processing data in chunks or sequentially rather than loading the entire dataset into memory at once.
+Whilst *SQL* is useful for handling larger databases, R or Python can also apply *streaming* by first loading your list of relevant patient IDs and then extracting relevant data using package functions like: *data.table::fread(.... ,data.table=F)* with *dplyr::filter* and *fastmatch::%fin%*.

-* Depending on research purposes, we recommend binding all retrieved ACE files into one combined "master database" with all relevant ACE data, which should now follow a consistent unified format for easier retrieval.
+* In the final step, we recommend (depending on research purposes) binding all retrieved ACE files into one combined "master database" with only relevant ACE data, which should now follow a consistent unified format for easier retrieval.
+The above steps can be incoperated into one step.
+Here is an example in R which extract relevant patient data from multiple files (assuming they have the same underlying file structure) into one new file without loading everything into working memory:

 ```ruby
 # Step 1: Set up the working directory